love2d/love/testing/readme.md

 end
 ```

+Each test is run inside it's own coroutine - you can use `test:waitFrames(frames)` to pause the test for a small period if you need to check things that won't happen for a few seconds.

 After each test method is ran, the assertions are totalled up, printed, and we move onto the next method!
 Once all methods in the suite are run a total pass/fail/skip is given for that module and we move onto the next module (if any)

 For sanity-checking, if it's currently not covered or it's not possible to test the method we can set the test to be skipped with `test:skipTest(reason)` - this way we still see the method listed in the test output without it affected the pass/fail totals